siriusastrebe/syc/README.md

 - - -
 This library is a work in progress.

-Future features: Observers, Groups (Still in planning).
+Planned features: , Groups (Still in discussion).

 Syc currently supports nested arrays/objects any number of levels deep, and circular data structures.
 Try it!